Skip to main content

 stats_protocol: "tcp"

-# For an additional uWSGI running outside any container
+# For an additional uWSGI running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"